-- We do not ingest juvenile offender data into the UMbRA database, unless that minor has been charged as an adult. - We do not sell any data to third-party advertisers. - We do not sell direct UMbRA access to commercial entities. - We do not make our records publicly available/accessible on any site/website. - All access to law enforcement is controlled and every process has an immutable audit trail for legal purposes. - We are compliant with current global privacy laws, including and not limited to the GDPR, the UK DPA, the European AI Act, the 2022 Quebec law and all US federal and state biometric and data privacy laws. - UMbRA searches are private to a law enforcement agency.
+- We do not ingest juvenile offender data into the UMbRA database, unless that minor has been charged as an adult. - We do not sell any data to third-party advertisers. - We do not make our records publicly available/accessible on any site/website. - All access to law enforcement is controlled and every process has an immutable audit trail for legal purposes.

+- We are compliant with current global privacy laws, including and not limited to the GDPR, the UK DPA, the European AI Act, the 2022 Quebec law and all US federal and state biometric and data privacy laws. - UMbRA searches are private to a law enforcement agency.
 Biometrica staff have no access to a search done by any officer, analyst or investigator.

 The UMbRA database is built entirely from law enforcement data, and we do not incorporate data from non-law enforcement sources, such as social media, property records, credit histories, drivers' licenses, or other databases.
 This guarantees that only individuals who are relevant to law enforcement because of a known and adjudicated event are compared.
+While Biometrica may format data received from law enforcement in order to standardize it, or merge records/events on the same individual into a single "file" for easier user access, we do not edit, alter, or supplement a law enforcement-sourced record or event, even if there is a possible error, like an evident spelling mistake, in order to maintain a digital chain of custody and validate data provenance.